-There is no legal formula for calculating pain and suffering in state law, and as a result, it is subjective, uncertain and varies greatly from case to case.
-Ultimately, if your case proceeds all the way to a jury trial, your amount of pain and suffering will be decided by a jury (subject only to whatever limitations may apply in state law).
+There is no legal formula for calculating pain and suffering under Missouri or Kansas law.
+As a result, pain and suffering is determined by subjective criteria, and the amount you may receive is uncertain and will vary greatly from case to case.
+If your case proceeds all the way to a trial, your amount of pain and suffering will be decided by a jury (subject only to whatever limitations may apply in state law).

 You likely just want to know the answer to this question: what's the value of MY pain and suffering in MY case?
 The answer depends on the jury.
 Just like every case is different, every juror is different.
 Juries, by their very nature, are subjective and unpredictable.
 Their awards vary even in similar cases in the same county or state where your case is filed.